WillSnakeTaka/RainDropGame/README.md

-Rain Drop Game
+🎮 Rain Drop Game 🌧️

-Originally inspired by Lullatone's RainDropMaker Modified during collabration with teammate Heipeng.
+Originally inspired by Lullatone's RainDropMaker, this project was modified during a collaboration with my talented teammate, Heipeng.

-1) Use html 5 as guidelines
-2) Learn sprite sheet within html
-3) modify indivudual frames
-4) add sound tracks
-5) combining sound tracks
-6) draw diagram for combinations
-7) tuning

-To run the project with sounds
-1) Down load all files, then cd to the folder
+Guidelines & Key Concepts
+🌐 HTML5: Followed the guidelines of HTML5 to ensure cross-browser compatibility and responsive design.
+🎨 Sprite Sheets: Learned how to integrate and manipulate sprite sheets within HTML to animate our raindrops.
+🖼️ Frame Modification: Tweaked individual frames to bring life to our little raindrops.
+🎵 Soundtracks: Added soundtracks that mimic the soothing sound of rain.
+🔊 Combining Soundtracks: Merged various sound effects to create a more immersive experience.
+📊 Diagramming Combinations: Created a diagram to visualize how the sound combinations work together for the perfect rain ambiance.
+🎧 Sound Tuning: Adjusted sound levels for a balanced, harmonious rain experience.
+🚨 Important Notice About the Sound Files 🚨
+Please be aware that the sound files provided may not be fully accurate.
+The source files we received were decompiled, and unfortunately, they contained massive errors.
+As a result, the audio you hear may not be exactly as intended, and we deeply regret the inaccuracy.
+It's not our fault, but we hope you'll still enjoy the game despite this limitation. 😔

+How to Run the Project (With Sound)
+Download all files.
+Open a terminal and cd into the project folder.
-2) Call local server by using python3 -m http.server
+Start a local server by running: python3 -m http.server
-3) Then open your server address to hear the sounds
+Open the server address in your browser to hear the sounds.
+HTML Version Without Sound Hosting

-Here is the html version without sound hosting.
-To hear sounds please follow the above steps.
+To enjoy the full experience, please follow the above steps to hear the rain sounds. 🌧️